 What is capital equipment?

 Capital equipment is any item costing more than £5,000 including VAT.
-NHSBT’s budget to purchase capital equipment is provided by the Department of Health (DH) in the form of a ‘loan’.
+NHS Blood and Transplant’s (NHSBT) budget to purchase capital equipment is provided by the Department of Health (DH) in the form of a ‘loan’.
 Capital equipment purchases may incur capital charges in subsequent years (a repayment to the DH may be required).
 This is dependent upon the cost and expected life of each item.

 The purchase of capital equipment requires planning and takes time.
 Requests from Principal Investigators (PIs) for capital equipment are collated annually and prioritised by the R&D Senior Management Team against the available budget.
 Replacement equipment, equipment available to several users and equipment essential for the success of a project or research programme will generally be given higher priority.

-Further information, including current financial limits, can be obtained by contacting our R&D Office.
+Further information, including current financial limits, can be obtained by contacting our Research Governance Office.